Magazine

 in Sierra Leone

 Sikor Kamara trades and sells various food products such as rice, corn and sugar.
-After the first year, she was able to pass on her microfinance.
+After the first year, she was able to pass on her seed funding .
 Her business grew so much that she can pay for her children's education.

 School education for the children at last - made possible by a food stand